The Future of the Online Chinese Market

 In our last E-commerce article in the tetralogy of E-commerce insights, we look into the Future of the Online Chinese Market.
 Here we dive into what will happen in this market with seemingly unlimited potential.
 This article will be about the trends of China e-commerce and how foreign brands can exploit the upcoming growth.
 The future looks bright for foreign companies entering on the Chinese online market.
-Interested in the other articles, click to read the first, second and third article!
+Interested in the other articles, click to read the first, second and third article, or request our white paper:

 Chinese buyers have been buying more and more products outside of China, but why?
 For these consumers it might be just personal preference, wanting foreign brands or health considerations.
 In the eyes of these consumers, foreign companies have the products that match their requirements.
 Many of the foreign products bought by the Chinese are through e-commerce.
 In 2015 alone cross-border sales in China was an estimated $40 billion, which was over 6% of the total e-commerce in China.
 This number will only be growing over the coming years, currently upward at a rate of 50%.